 New Jersey state law bans any use of hand-held phones and mobile devices while driving.
 The ban applies to all drivers, and it is enforced against drivers who talk or text on a hand-held phone at any time while driving.
 There is no way to safely text and drive.
 Simply talking on a cellphone while driving is also a leading cause of the more than 3,300 deaths and 380,000 crash injuries that occur each year in the United States due to distracted driving.
+When another driver ignores these laws and you end up injured, you may find yourself in need of a texting and driving accident lawyer.

 According to the National Highway Traffic Safety Administration (NHTSA), “at any given daylight moment across America, approximately 660,000 drivers are using cellphone or manipulating electronic devices while driving.”